Clemapfel/jluna/docs/manual.md

 value: 9999
 ```

-Therefore, to make a named proxy unnamed, we can simply assign its `value` to itself:
+Therefore, to make a named proxy unnamed, we can simply assign the result of `as_unnamed` to itself:

 ```cpp
 auto proxy = /*...*/
 proxy = proxy.value()
 ```

-This way, the actual julia-side memory stays safe, but the proxy can now be mutated without interfering with any variable of the former name.
+This way, the actual julia-side memory is unaffected, but the proxy can now be mutated without interfering with any variable of the former name.

-Calling `.value()` on a proxy that is already unnamed simply creates another unnamed deepcopy with a new internal id.
+Calling `.as_unnamed()` on a proxy that is already unnamed simply creates another unnamed deepcopy with a new internal id.

 ### Accessing Fields